 Unfortunately, there are many hazardous and dangerous drivers in the Turks and Caicos.
 It’s best to be alert when on the roads, especially around jitneys (small unlicensed taxis that are typically poor condition compact sedans) and taxis, and during late hours.

-Due to hectic and dangerous driving, we advising not driving scooters on the 40MPH highways.
+Due to hectic and dangerous driving, we advise not driving scooters on the 40MPH highways.

 It may be tempting to drive on the beach or on some of the saline mud flats, but please don’t.
 In addition to causing long-lasting environmental damage, these terrains can be deceptively-inviting yet treacherous.